ddd-crew/bounded-context-canvas/README.md

 You may not have all the information you need to complete certain sections of the canvas.
 In such a case, you'll need to use other modelling techniques to find the information you require.
 See [DDD Toolbox](https://github.com/ddd-crew/ddd-toolbox) for suggestions.

+### Alternative Formats

+The default Bounded Context Canvas format shown above is not the only format, below are others.
+Feel free to also experiment with new and novel formats.

+- [Use Case Swimlanes](https://medium.com/nick-tune-tech-strategy-blog/bounded-context-canvas-recipe-use-case-swimlanes-11ca647175d3): This style organizes the communication section into swimlanes showing the sequence in which interactions occur using the format: *message in* -> *decision(s) made* -> *message(s) out*

 ## Section Definitions

 Here is a short explanation of each section of the canvas.